ucla-brain/image-preprocessing-pipeline/README.md

    `pip install dcimg`

-   On windows, the conda version of mpi4py is not functional.
+   On Windows, the conda version of mpi4py is not functional.
 Instead, install the latest [Microsoft MPI from GitHub](https://github.com/microsoft/Microsoft-MPI).
-   Then, install install mpi4py with pip command:
+   Then, install mpi4py with pip command:

    `pip install mpi4py`

-   **Note:** If installing anacaonda as user did not work on Windows, you may test installing it as the system python.
+   **Note:** If installing anaconda as user did not work on Windows, you may test installing it as the system python.

 * clone image processing pipeline: